Open access policies

 - Wellcome Trust

-You can read further details on the open access policies of these funders linked from the COAF webpage.
+You can read further details on the open access policies of these funders from the links on the COAF website.
 The Wellcome Trust has additional requirements and funds to support making scholarly monographs and book chapters open access.

 Back to the top